 Principle 5 – Maintain the Board as a well-functioning, balanced team led by the Chairman

-The Board comprises four Directors of which three are Executives and one is a Non-executive, reflecting a blend of different experience and backgrounds.
-Considering the 2020 fundraises, in which the Group’s Non-excutive Director Mark Rosman has participated, the Board considers, at this moment, none of the Directors to be completely independent as a Director in terms of the QCA guidelines.
-Accordingly, the composition of the Board does currently not satisfy the QCA recommendation that there are at least two independent Non-executive Directors on the Board.
+The Board comprises five Directors of which two are Executives and three are Non-executives, reflecting a blend of different experience and backgrounds.
+Considering the 2020 fundraises, in which the Group’s Non-excutive Director Mark Rosman has participated, the Board considers, at this moment, Martin Fleisje and Andy McIver to be completely independent as a Director in terms of the QCA guidelines.
+Accordingly, the composition of the Board does currently satisfy the QCA recommendation that there are at least two independent Non-executive Directors on the Board.

 The Board meets throughout the year and all major decisions are taken by the Board as a whole.
 The Group’s day-to-day operations are managed by the Executive Directors.
 All Directors have access to the Company information and any Director needing independent professional advice in the furtherance of his/her duties may obtain this advice at the expense of the Group.